 The Mount Baker Day Tour drive from sea level to the end of the road at Artist Point at 5410 ft is an amazing journey in itself!
-The Mount Baker Scenic Byway follows alongside the pristine, alder-lined Nooksak River leading you into the magnificent PNW rainforest of the North Cascades.
-Impressive old firs and cedars, accompanied by huge moss-covered maples welcome you into the Mt Baker-Snoqualmie National Forest.
+The Mount Baker Scenic Byway follows alongside the pristine Nooksak River leading you into the magnificent PNW rainforest of the North Cascades.
+Impressive old firs and cedars, accompanied by huge moss-covered maples, welcome you into the Mt Baker-Snoqualmie National Forest.

 Experience both, the deep green forest and the incessantly flowing waters of the Nooksack River on a short hike along Horseshoe Bend trail and a stop at Nooksack Falls.

 Then, its up and up where mountain peaks come into view.
 Mount Shuksan is first to greet you with it’s impressive pointy peaks and glaciers.
 We’ll stop to take a picture of Shuksan reflecting in Picture Lake, one of the most famous lakes in the world!
 A bit more and you reach the top of the North Cascades where Mount Baker and Mount Shuksan stand grand!

 From Artist Point, the views of both mountains, their glaciers, their flower-filled valleys, their backcountry lakes, and the endless peaks of the North Cascades and the Canadian Coast Mountains is simply breathtaking!
 Clouds and fog also make this place magical… Mount Baker, or Koma Kulshan (in the native language), stands colossal at 10,871f t tall at the northern edge of the North Cascades.
 Mount Shuksan, Mt Baker’s faithful companion, stands at 9,131 ft towards the East.